 Many Americans often find themselves sitting for at least eight hours a day – whether it’s sitting at an office desk or lounging on the couch after a long day of work.
 This is alarming for a couple of reasons: a sedentary lifestyle reduces your life expectancy, and poor posture can lead to a variety of injuries.
 But, with 83% of jobs requiring being sedentary for most of the day, what can you do to reduce your risks?

-How to Properly Sit at a Computer Desk
+How to Sit Properly at a Desk

 If you’re spending most of your time behind a desk, then it’s likely that at some point during the day, you develop poor posture while sitting.
 Fatigue, boredom, comfortability – these all play a role in how you sit while working.
 To prevent yourself from slumping into bad habits, follow these tips:

 - Adjust your chair height so that your feet are flat on the floor and your knees are in line with your hips

 - Sit up straight and keep your hips far back in the chair

 - Recline the back of your chair at a 100-110 degree angle

 - Keep the keyboard close and directly in front of you